jacobhq/wonnx-embeddings-repro/README.md

 # wonnx-embeddings-repro
 > I'm attempting to embed some text as vectors in the browser using rust, webassembly and wonnx.
-When I try and run my model in the demo, I get these errors in the console: console:
+When I try and run my model in the demo, I get these errors in the console:

 ## Errors
 ```